2 min read

 Windows LAPS PowerShell Commands

-New LAPS PowerShell cmdlets:
+New Windows LAPS PowerShell cmdlets:

 • Get-LapsAADPassword - use to query Azure Active Directory for Windows LAPS passwords.